Varg Vikernes: Views

 In Metal: A Headbanger's Journey, director Sam Dunn described Vikernes as "the most notorious metal musician of all time" due to his crimes as well as his political and religious views.
 While in prison, Vikernes promoted views which combined Odinism and Esoteric Nazism.
 Scholar of religion Egil Asprem characterized Vikernes as "an idol for skinheads with an inclination towards Paganism and for contemporary Pagans with an inclination towards National Socialism".
-In a 2005 statement on his website, Vikernes wrote that although he had "occasionally used the term 'nazism' to describe [his] ideological foundation", he no longer describes himself as such.
-He had used the term following his 1994 conviction until the late 1990s and in 2022 stated that he "appreciated" being labelled as a Nazi.
-Among other things, he did not wish to be associated with anti-Slavic sentiments.
+He described himself as a Neo-Nazi following his 1994 conviction.